jainsujan11/Advanced-OS/README.md

 1. **Assignment 1 — System Call Implementation**
    Added a custom system call to the Linux kernel, testing it via user-space programs, and understanding kernel–user space interaction.

+2. **Assignment 2 — Loadable Kernel Module**
+   Implemented a per-process FIFO **Queue** in a Linux Kernel Module, exposing a `/proc` interface for user-space interaction.